22 Jan Homecoming

 That year, Ajim became the first Malaysian artist to be selected as one of the 3 winners of that year’s Young Art Award, presented annually at the art fair.
 The main prize was a 3-month long residency in Hsinchu, and the opportunity to exhibit in Taiwan.

 Since then, Ajim Juxta has been a featured artist for Artemis Art’s participation in several other art fairs, including Bazaar Art Jakarta 2016 and Young Art Taipei 2017.
-Artemis Art will be hosting Ajim’s next solo exhibition in April 2018.
+Artemis Art will be hosting Ajim’s next solo exhibition in April 2018, and HOMECOMING is a prelude to that momentous event.

 Originally shown at Young Art Taipei 2017, The Querent’s Divine Reflection is a set of five paintings based on the popular Rider-Waite tarot card deck design, the five artworks representing cards I to V of the Major Arcana, without depicting the central figure after whom the cards are named.